jthieme/Data-Structures-Tutorial/courses/trees/3-trees.md

 To help you understand how trees work, we first understand recursion.
 This will be explained why later.
 To keep this module more concise, please review this link: [https://www.geeksforgeeks.org/recursion-in-python/](https://www.geeksforgeeks.org/recursion-in-python/).
 Once you finish that, then you can come back here to completel this module.

 Trees can help keep what we store organized, especially if you're storing something like a list.
 The performance depends on the structure of the tree, which we'll go over soon, but for the most part, it's performance can be rather O(n) or O(log n).
-For best performance, we want the former.
+For best performance, we want the latter.

 ## What is a Tree?